pnp/cli-microsoft365/docs/docs/cmd/purview/threatassessment/threatassessment-add.md

 : The threat category.
 Possible values are: `spam`, `phishing`, `malware`.

 `-r, --recipientEmail [recipientEmail]`
 : The mail recipient whose policies are used to assess the mail.
-Can only be used for threat assessment with type `mail` and `emailFile`.
+Can only be used for a threat assessment with type `mail` and `emailFile`.

 `-p, --path [path]`
 : Local path to the file to upload.
-Can only be used for threat assessment with type `file` and `emailFile`.
+Can only be used for a threat assessment with type `file` and `emailFile`.

 `-u, --url [url]`
 : The URL string.
-Can only be used for threat assessment with type `url`.
+Can only be used for a threat assessment with type `url`.

 `-m, --messageUri [messageUri]`
 : The resource URI of the mail message for assessment.
-Can only be used for threat assessment with type `mail`.
+Can only be used for a threat assessment with type `mail`.

 --8<-- "docs/cmd/_global.md"

+## Remarks

+!!! attention
+    This command currently only supports delegated permissions.

 ## Examples